Varicose Vein Treatments Austin

 Diagnosing Varicose Veins

-When to Consider Vein Treatment
+When to Consider Varicose Vein Treatments

 If varicose veins are leading to any symptoms, one should consider medical evaluation.
 Patients report a wide variety of symptoms including burning or aching pain, throbbing, itching, and pressure sensations.
 Leg or ankle swelling is also a prominent complaint in those with varicose vein disease.
 Both discomfort and swelling can be signs of significant underlying circulation issues such as venous reflux, which requires additional testing for diagnosis.